Teshynil/combatready/README.md

 Combat Ready is currently speced to work with FVTT versions 0.3.6 +

+## Note

+This module was made by Ken L. This repo is only used to handle upkeep for future FVTT versions.

 ## Installation Instructions

-Copy https://gitlab.com/Ayanzo/combatready/raw/master/module.json into the module installer inside foundry when it asks for the manifest.
+Copy https://raw.githubusercontent.com/JacobMcAuley/combatready/master/module.json into the module installer inside foundry when it asks for the manifest.

 OR